kamiloses/Synchronous-Microservices-App-Using-OpenFeign/README.md

 Simple API Microservices Synchronous App

-Initially, I had many more ideas for this project, but I eventually decided to stop working on it to focus on building an asynchronous microservices app, which should be much more interesting.
+Right now  I am focusing on this application which will be regularly updated on new libraries.

-Libraries/Frameworks Used:
+Libraries/Frameworks currently used:

 - API Gateway
 - OpenFeign